Restaurant Visa Sponsorship Jobs in Louisiana

 Which companies sponsor visas for restaurant workers in Louisiana?

 Large hotel groups operating in New Orleans, including Hilton, Marriott, and Hyatt properties, have historically sponsored visas for restaurant and culinary roles.
 Casino operators such as Harrah's New Orleans and Boomtown Casino also employ sizable food service teams.
-Fine dining establishments in the French Quarter and Garden District sponsor less frequently, but some do pursue H-2B or H-1B petitions for specialized culinary positions.
+Fine dining establishments in the French Quarter and Garden District sponsor less frequently, but some do pursue H-2B visa or H-1B visa petitions for specialized culinary positions.

 Which visa types are most common for restaurant roles in Louisiana?